WHAT’S HAPPENING

 Events

 Get in the room.
 Ask the questions that matter.
-Be part of the process.

 The Good Trouble Circle hosts candidate roundtables, voter education forums, and community fundraisers throughout Queen Anne’s County.
 All events are free and open to the public unless otherwise noted.
 You don’t have to be a Democrat to attend—just a neighbor who cares about what happens here.